twplatformlabs/circleci-executor-builder/README.md

 </div>
 <br />

 Enterprises using CircleCI will find that building executors is a common task.
-Having a dedicated resources, pre-configured and maintained with current release versions of docker, tools for downloading packages, and standard testing frameworks will make for a consistent, quality experience.
+Having a dedicated resource, pre-configured and maintained with current release versions of docker, tools for downloading packages, and standard testing frameworks will make for a consistent, quality experience.

 The DPS builder includes the following: